alanxu/my-alg/algorithms/graph/union_find.md

     def accountsMerge(self, accounts):
         # Intuition: Uniion find on each emails, union emails if they are same input account,
         # for diff input accounts but same account, there is >= 1 email got same parnent (find(email)),
-        # so that email link all emails in same input account to the other account
+        # so that email link all emails in same input account to the other account.

+        # In the initial inputs, emails are grouped by small groups, but small group can
+        # be further grouped to bigger groups.
+The problem is to get the bigger group.
+        # In the whole process, it is mostly emails' game, accout name is just for display.

+        # There is implicit condition that unique email in diff accounts, the account names are same

+        # Use email as node in graph rather than accounts.
+Using accounts will work, we can assume
+        # each account is a node, and 2 nodes are connected when there are same email in them.
+But
+        # it takes O(n^2).

         dsu = UnionFind(10001)
         em_to_name = {}
         em_to_id = {}